drandrewthomas/AndroidDepthCamera/python3/readme.md

 ## A 3D data loading and plotting example

 The pointcloud.py file loads the leaves depth image and converts it to a point cloud, using the metadata for the camera sensor the APDE code provided.
 The cloud is then plotted in 3D using matplotlib, which together with numpy is a prerequisite you need to install with pip.
 The code also illustrates how to create the point cloud as a trimmed version of the depth data, which allows you to ignore poor quality data around the edges and remove points too far away.
+The plotted points are coloured using the depth data, because the confidence values are mostly very high.
+However, the code has a comment that lets you know how to colour the points using depth-confidence data if you prefer.
 Here's a screenshot of the example plot using PyDroid3 on my Chromebook.

 ![Screenshot of plotted 2D data in PyDroid3](./pointcloud.png)